atlassian-archive/dataschool/dataschool/_chapters/how-to-design-a-dashboard/identifying-key-roles.md

 ![Highlight the build phase](/assets/images/how-to-design-a-dashboard/identifying_key_roles/buildHighlighted.png)

 This is a member of the data team that understands the data source, schema, and any other library that will be used to create the metrics.
-This may also be you or perhaps not.
+In some cases, the Data Gatekeeper and Designer roles will be the same person.

 Data Gatekeeper’s main responsibilities include: